 If you're reinstalling the latest version of macOS, or installing a new version of macOS, the next step is relatively easy although the process for obtaining the installer will be different.

-If you are currently running Catalina and want to do a clean install of macOS Big Sur then you can download the installation package via System Preferences.
+If you are currently running Big Sur and want to do a clean install of macOS Monterey (once it arrives) then you can download the installation package via System Preferences.

 - Open System Preferences.